campurol/website/content/authors/admin/_index.md

     - course: M.A. in Economic Analysis
       institution: University of Chile
       year: 2012
     - course: B.A. in Economics
-      institution: University of Toronto
+      institution: University of Chile
       year: 2010

 # Social/Academic Networking